dram1964/cloudarchitect/docs/ml/llm/intro.md

 'Wait, have I thought this through properly' and thus generate additional reasoning steps.

+Chat models still work by predicting the next word: then the new output is fed back to the model to predicting the next word, and so on until it produces the final answer.
+Emergent intelligence is really just a by-product of next token prediction: the models are so good at predicting the next token that they can solve problems at PhD level.

 Chat models, have less 'reasoning' overhead and therefore tend to respond faster and are better for interactive use cases.
 They also appear to be better at producing creative content: perhaps because they